How Long Will it Take Your Wedding Guests to RSVP?

 4. Don’t be afraid to enforce the timeline

 Deciding on a proper wedding RSVP timeline is step one.
 But after all that careful planning, it’s ok to start contacting guests or hurrying up those forgetful relatives if your info deadlines are approaching.
+You can see our advice on how to remind guests to RSVP.
 No matter how much you may love a friend or family member, some of them will never remember to check their emails or submit their online RSVP promptly.
 Also, consider including terminology in your wedding RSVP wording to help speed the process along.
 So stay on top of your guest list – because before you know it, it will already be time for the wedding!
-If you get stuck with some late addition(s), check out this post on how to handle wedding RSVPs submitted after the deadline
+If you get stuck with some late addition(s), check out this post on how to handle wedding RSVPs submitted after the deadline.

 Special thanks to RSVPify Wonder Intern Mark Dobrenko for crunching the numbers for this Special Report…